Standards-based graphic equalizer

 2(default) | positive even integer

-Specify the order of individual equalizer bands as a positive even integer.
+Order of individual equalizer bands, specified as a positive even integer.
 All equalizer bands have the same order.

 Bandwidth— Filter bandwidth (octaves)